The following alert has been issued by the Department of Fire and Emergency Services (DFES)

 - Firefighters are strengthening containment lines.

 - The fire was reported at 01:58 PM on 15 February 2019.

 - Currently there has been 8,000 hectares burnt.

 - ABC local frequencies that can be heard in the Esperance area and surrounds: 837 AM (Esperance), 105.3 FM (Hopetoun), 105.9 FM (Ravensthorpe).

 - The cause of the fire is lightning.

 Visit www.emergency.wa.gov.au, call 13 DFES (13 3337), follow DFES on Twitter: https://twitter.com/dfes_wa, Facebook: https://facebook.com/dfeswa/, listen to ABC Local Radio or listen to news bulletins.

-Updates will be provided when the situation changes.
+The next update will be provided by 4pm today unless the situation changes.